Odyssey

 import DataLoader from "dataloader";

-Inside of our ListingAPI class, let's set up a new private for our data loader instantiation.
+Inside of our ListingAPI class, let's set up a new private field for our data loader instantiation.
 This will make it accessible only from within this same class.

 private batchAmenities = new DataLoader()